avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ## Acknowledgments

-Special thanks to @leopaul36, @aaronbuchwald, @dhrubabasu and @minghinmatthewlam for their reviews of previous versions of this ACP!
+Special thanks to @leopaul36, @aaronbuchwald, @dhrubabasu, @minghinmatthewlam and @michaelkaplan13 for their reviews of previous versions of this ACP!

 ## Copyright